Patients and Families

-The IFOPA is excited to add the Ability Toolbox Program to the list of Family Service programs in 2019.
-The focus of this program is to empower individuals with FOP by promoting independence through the use of tools and home adaptations.
+The focus of the Ability Toolbox Program is to empower individuals with FOP by promoting independence through the use of tools and home adaptations.

 Ways the Ability Toolbox Program Can Support You

-We’ll soon be posting the Ability Toolbox Presentation from the 2019 Family Gathering in Orlando, Florida.
 Hear the FOP community member panelists discuss tools they use every day to maintain their independence during daily routines.
-See examples of a few tools from these different categories: Eating and Cooking, Toileting, Bathing/Showering, Dressing and Grooming, School and Workplace, Recreation and Hobbies, Medical and Preventative Tools, and Adaptations Around the Home
+See examples of a few tools from these different categories: Eating and Cooking, Toileting, Bathing/Showering, Dressing and Grooming, School and Workplace, Recreation and Hobbies, Medical and Preventative Tools, and Adaptations Around the Home.

 Get involved in the Ability Toolbox Program

 Read our weekly posts on social media to see featured tools and tips for staying independent during daily routines.

 Watch videos of community members demonstrating various tools on our YouTube channel.